chaitanyya/chaitanyya/README.md

 *Software Correctness · Formal Verification · Reliable Systems*

 I am a software engineer and researcher focused on the intersection of formal methods, software reliability, and LLM observability.
-My work is driven by a central question: how do we build systems whose correctness can be demonstrated, not merely assumed?
+My work is driven by a central question: how do we build systems whose correctness can be demonstrated, not just assumed?

-I am particularly interested in verification techniques for non-deterministic systems, type-theoretic approaches to software safety, and the emerging challenge of holding stochastic models to rigorous behavioral specifications.
+I am particularly interested in verification techniques for non-deterministic systems, software safety, and the emerging challenge of holding stochastic models to rigorous behavioral specifications.

 ----